spacecatpixel/lokidocs/docs/FAQ.md

 ###**Why are Service Nodes required?**

 The [Service Nodes](../ServiceNodes/SNOverview) form a second layer network that allows for anonymous networking using a novel garlic routing technology.
-Service Nodes will route data being passed through our generalised mixnet, called [Lokinet](../Lokinet/LokinetOverview).
+Service Nodes will route data being passed through our onion router, called [Lokinet](../Lokinet/LokinetOverview).
 [SNApps](../Lokinet/SNApps) are the front-end user-facing applications enabled by this network of Nodes.
 SNApps do not run on the blockchain, but rely on the consensus rules of the blockchain to enforce Service Node behaviours.
 This also means that SNApps do not impact blockchain scalabilty.
 Service Nodes don't mine blocks but do propagate and validate blocks like regular full nodes.

 ###**Is there a concept of 'Masternodes' in Loki?**